canonical/cloud-init/doc/merging.rst

 ---------------

-Since the above merging algorithm may not always be the desired merging algorithm (like how the merging algorithm in < 0.7.2 was not always the preferred one) the concept of customizing how merging can be done was introduced through a new concept call 'merge classes'.
+Since the above merging algorithm may not always be the desired merging algorithm (like how the previous merging algorithm was not always the preferred one) the concept of customizing how merging can be done was introduced through a new concept call 'merge classes'.